cortoproject/corto/src/vstore/README.md

 ```
 This is not massively impressive, as we are not actually writing the value of
 the object, only the metadata.
 Suppose we want to store the value of the object
-serialied to JSON, what code do we have to add to the `onNotify` method that
+serialied to JSON, what code do we have to add to the `on_notify` method that
 serializes the object data to JSON?

 ##### A dirty little secret about mounts